andyzhang1995/andyzhang1995.github.io/_posts/2019-10-06-site-launched.md

 date: 2019-10-06
 ---

-I made my personal site today!
-Tomorrow I need to figure out a way to style it.
+I was just studying for a midterm coming up but got a bit distracted so Da Da.
+Here is my personal website!